WELCOME TO JIANGJI DISTILLERY

 The invention of alcohol in China predates its recorded history, and even its civilization.
 In 1983, archaeologists began unearthing artefacts from the so-called Jiagu Civilization (甲骨文明，7000-5800BC) in north-central China’s Henan Province.
 Pottery analysis from the site revealed trace residue of an alcohol made from a mixture of grapes, hawthorn fruit, honey and rice.
 Not only was it the world’s oldest known finding of alcohol, but also one of the earliest known instances of rice cultivation for human consumption.
 According to Confucian classic, Book of Rites (《论语》), alcohol was also used by religious and political leaders to communicate with the spirit world, and was served at important state ceremonies and banquets.

-Han Dynasty (206BC-220AD): the invention of Qu, which plays a similar role as yeast in the Western alcohol making industry, marked the first major advancement in Chinese alcohol-making.
+The invention of Qu, which plays a similar role as yeast in the Western alcohol making industry, marked the first major advancement in Chinese alcohol-making.
 When mixed with the grains used in traditional Chinese alcohols, it transforms starch into sugar and sugar into alcohol.

-Song Dynasty (960-1270AD): distillation is recognized as the second great revolution in Chinese alcohol, which turns alcoholic beverages into hard liquor.
+Distillation is recognized as the second great revolution in Chinese alcohol, which turns alcoholic beverages into hard liquor.
 And this technique was likely brought from the Middle East by trading.
 When this foreign technology was fused with domestic brewing arts, baijiu was born.
 In the later dynasties, baijiu became a drink beloved by farmers and workers, while huangjiu (undistilled yellow wine, that’s mainly brewed from glutinous rice), remained more popular with the scholar-official aristocracy.

 Baijiu spread to every province and as it traveled it evolved into several distinct spirits.
 In the southeast, it took the form of lighter rice spirits.
 In the rest of the country, Chinese sorghum, which is called gaoliang, became the major grain of choice.
 Sorghum was fermented in earthen pits in the southwest and in clay jars in the northeast.
 Almost every city and village developed its own recipe and techniques, passed down from one generation of distillers to the next.